Please check our web site for the most updated information on policies and procedures.

 The University considers reasonable accommodation for these purposes: (a) completion of the admission and enrollment processes; (b) participation in instruction, programs, services and activities; and (c) equally effective communication, upon request by persons with legally protected disabilities.

-Questions, concerns, complaints, and requests for reasonable accommodation or additional information may be forwarded to the Office of Access and Development, (805) 437-8510 (voice and TDD).
+Questions, concerns, complaints, and requests for reasonable accommodation or additional information may be forwarded to the Access and Development office, (805) 437-8510 (voice and TDD).

 Use of Social Security NumberApplicants are required to include their correct Social Security number (taxpayer identification number) in designated places on applications for admission pursuant to the authority contained in Section 41201, Title 5, California Code of Regulations, and Section 6109 of the Internal Revenue Code (26 U.S.C.
 6109).
 The University uses the Social Security number to identify students and their records as well as to identify the student for purposes of financial aid eligibility, disbursement, and the repayment of financial aid and other debts payable to the institution.
 Also, the Internal Revenue Service requires the University to file information returns that include the student’s Social Security number and other information such as the amount paid for qualified tuition, related expenses, and interest on educational loans.
 This information is used by the IRS to help determine whether a student, or a person claiming a student as a dependent, may take a credit or deduction to reduce federal income taxes.